Crisdj123/cs-portfolio/README.md

 ## 📌 About Me
 I'm a **Computer Science major** at Kennesaw State University, focused on game development and artificial intelligence.

-I'm preparing to transfer to Georgia Tech, and this portfolio reflects both my growth and passion for building things that think.
+I'm preparing to transfer to Georgia Tech, and this portfolio reflects both my growth and passion for building things I love.

 ## 📦 Projects:
 ### Checkers AI (Python + TensorFlow)